Fraud and Scams

 • Phone call from ‘BT’ warning of your internet service being cut off.
 In this instance, the scammer attempted to take control of the victim’s computer screen by sounding helpful and offering to help guide them to a website where the scammer asked them to enter a code so they could take control of their computer remotely to ‘fix the problem’.
 The scammer was not successful.

-As a client of Montgomery Associates, your investment account receives an extra layer of protection so you can only withdraw money from your investment account to a known pre-verified bank account in your own name.
+As a client of Montgomery Associates, you receive an extra layer of protection as a Transact customer: it is only possible to make a withdrawal from your investment account to a known pre-verified bank account in your own name.

 When taking instructions from you we will ask you to provide these in writing and we may call you as well.